AlmaLinux/openqa-infra/docs/tests-setup.md

 The server web ui and worker is installed and configured, proceed to import and test almalinux openqa test scripts.

-1. Clone project
+* Clone project and setup tests
    * Clone repo
    * Update folder owner access to OpenQA test user
    * Checkout to a fix branch as needed
-2. Import project into OpenQA
+* Import project into OpenQA
-3. Download required ISO to test
-4. Use OpenQA-Cli to invoke test
+  * Machine definitions
+  * test suits
+  * job group
+  * schedules

 !> Large repo size warning!
 Due to this project's nature, it might take some time to clone it.
 Adjust the clone step as needed.
 For example, add `--depth=1` for shallow copy and quick test.
 Switch to a new branch for a new test.